 This was before cell phones so that meant I had to wait to call my friend, whom I thought might be selling his bass soon.
 I got delayed and didn’t get home until too late Sunday night and couldn’t call him.
 I had to wait until he got home from work Monday.
 When he answered and I bubbled out with ‘would you sell your bass to me’, he had to stop to think.
 I knew he was thinking of really getting into the fiddle and not playing bass much and I did my best to try to convince him of that.
 He finally said he’d sell it.
 I asked how much (getting more nervous as I couldn’t afford a really expensive anything).
 He told me the price and I breathed a thankful sigh of relief.
 “Can I pick it up tonight?”
 I ask.
 He was too tired.
 Rats!
 I’m thinking of the practice on Thursday looming soon!
 So Tuesday after work I camp out in front of his house waiting until he got home late from work!
 Ugh!
 But I got it and am sooooooooo excited I ran out of steam and energy and didn’t practice that night.
 Oh no - only one more night to practice before their practice.
 So Wednesday I noodled around a bit on it to get the distance between the notes (no frets!) in my noggin and my left hand and hoped for the best come Thursday.

-practice they liked what they heard (though I was terrible and they played in goofy keys like Eb and F and others not normal to the Bluegrass picking chick I was).
+At practice I was terrible and they played in unfamiliar to me keys like Eb and F and others not normal to the Bluegrass picking gal I was.
 But I taped the practice and told them I’d have the songs down by Saturday.
 Thankfully they somehow trusted me and I practiced hard and was ready for Saturday’s show.
 They turned to me after that and said they’d never want to play without a bass player again.
 That felt so good because I truly believed in the sound, the rich harmonies of Tom and Ruth with Dean singing the 3rd harmony once in a while and the strong picking they did, as well.